‘I am Hercules’ in 2014: rebooting and rationalizing a modern hero

 This chapter demonstrates how these three films each offer a rebooting of Hercules’ filmic-persona.
 While scholarship has explored these films’ continuity with past renditions of the hero, primarily regarding similarities in the exposition of the male body as often found in pepla, I will focus instead on how they break from tradition by presenting a rationalization of Hercules as an ordinary man.
 A large part of this rationalizing approach involves the questioning of Hercules’ identity: while each film arrives at a different conclusion regarding the hero’s true identity – e.g. The Legend of Hercules begins with Hercules ‘the man’ and concludes with the revelation of Hercules ‘the god’, while Hercules and Hercules Reborn do the opposite, moving from god to man – they all maintain the same conviction that their version presents the real Hercules to audiences.

 Underpinning this rebooting and rationalizing model are particular contextual influences.
-These films seek to conform the Hercules of myth to contemporary standards of filmic heroism.
-This style of hero – the ordinary man who rises to the occasion – is a remarkably different Hercules than those found in mythological sources or even within previous films; however, this is to be expected given that the concept of heroic identity within popular culture has greatly shifted in recent years and, because of Hercules’ hiatus from the big screen since the turn of the millennium, there were no prior instances whereby this new paradigm might have been applied to his persona.
-Thus, Hercules has now truly transitioned into a modern hero for the modern age.
+These films seek to make the Hercules of myth confrom to contemporary standards of filmic heroism.
+On the one hand, such an endeavour is not unique to these films alone, given that there is a well-established trend within modern media towards the humanising of Hercules’ character.
+But there has been a recent shift in the general conception of heroic identity within popular culture – the ordinary, flawed, man who rises to the occasion – which has resulted in a remarkably different Hercules than those found in mythological sources or even within previous films.
+The emergence of this new style of heroism, in combination with Hercules’ hiatus on the big screen since the turn of the millennium, has thus created and allowed for a new ‘technique’ to emerge in the depiction of Hercules’ heroism.
+Hercules has now truly transitioned – i.e. has been rebooted – into a modern hero for the modern age